Kashman1122/Fire/README.md

-This repository contains code for real-time fire detection using the YOLOv5 object detection model.
+This repository contains code for real-time fire detection using the YOLO object detection model.
 The model is capable of detecting fire and smoke in video streams in real-time.

 Installation & Requirements
 1 Python 3.6 or later